 Many at CUNY persistently lament the decline of state appropriations and urge the state to reverse course, but such calls consistently fall on deaf ears, and it’s not hard to understand why.
 State budgets are under extraordinary pressure today.

-Consider as well that Florida has no income tax and that Connecticut’s top rate is 7.99 percent, compared with New York City’s 12.7 percent.
-Raising taxes even higher on top incomes would, as Governor Cuomo has argued, threaten the state’s competitiveness and push New York further from the principles of sound tax policy, which most experts argue consists of a broad, stable tax base.
+Consider, as well, that Florida has no income tax and that Connecticut’s top rate is 7.99 percent, compared with New York City’s 12.7 percent.
+Raising taxes even higher on top incomes would, as Governor Cuomo has argued, threaten the state’s competitiveness and push New York further from the principles of sound tax policy, which, as most experts argue, consists of a broad, stable tax base.
 Even if the liberal Democratic supermajority in Albany overrode Cuomo’s vetoes on higher taxes, it’s far from clear how much of the new revenue would go to higher education, given the state’s other pressing needs and the expansive agenda of New York progressives.

 Storm clouds lie ahead, though.
-No one knows if senior college enrollments will hold up in the spring 2021 semester, but early signs are troubling.
-Enrollments in the community colleges fell significantly for the fall 2020 semester compared with 2019.
-That drop-off threatens to cascade throughout the system, as there will be fewer students in the pipeline to transfer to the senior colleges.
+Senior college enrollments have fallen somewhat for the spring 2021 semester, and enrollments in the community colleges fell significantly for the fall 2020 semester compared with 2019.
+That drop-off is now cascading throughout the system, as fewer students are in the pipeline to transfer to the senior colleges.
 Transfers from the community colleges typically account for nearly half of senior college graduates.

 Future enrollments, so essential for the university’s financial stability, will hinge on how students are doing away from campus.
 The news isn’t encouraging.
 A survey of students across six CUNY campuses conducted by City College psychology professor Sarah Rudenstine found that, as of May 2020, 11 percent reported having a household member diagnosed with Covid-19, 26 percent reported losing their jobs, and 52 percent said that they were experiencing financial problems.
 Recall that for many CUNY students, family support may be limited or nonexistent.
 Many students relied on campus libraries and department lounges and even empty classrooms for study space and a free Internet connection.
 Without such options, life pressures may lead more students to drop out or take time off from college.